ServiceNow/azimuth/docs/docs/key-concepts/behavioral-testing.md

     * `Replacement`: Keyboard proximity-based typos inserted in a word.

 * `Neutral Token`: Default neutral tokens are added to the utterance.
-    * `PreInsertion`: One of ["pls", "please", "hello", "greetings"] is added at the beginning of the utterance.
+    * `PreInsertion`: One string from a list of prefixes is added at the beginning of the utterance.
+The English default is ["pls", "please", "hello", "greetings"].
-    * `PostInsertion`: One of ["pls", "please", "thank you", "appreciated"] is added at the end of an utterance.
+    * `PostInsertion`: One of string from a list of suffixes is added at the end of an utterance.
+      The English default is ["pls", "please", "thank you", "appreciated"].

 * `Contractions`: This test is applied only when the utterance contains a relevant expression that can be contracted or expanded.
 The list is taken from